fmichea/lpbm/doc/modules.rst

 message explaining what went wrong.
 If it is not the case, please fill a bug.

-Finally if your value is not required and you want to delete the content (avoid selectionning default value), type Ctrl-D and answer yes to the question asking you if you want to empty the value.
+Finally if your value is not required and you want to delete the content (avoid selecting default value), type Ctrl-D and answer yes to the question asking you if you want to empty the value.

-Any keyboard interruption should quit the interctive mode without saving anything.
+Any keyboard interruption should quit the interactive mode without saving anything.